 Fans are designed to be lifted and moved as a single module.
-See below for designed lifting points for the fan.
+Lau does not recommend lifting connected fan modules unless the fan module(s) is supported on a common base.

 - 1. Carefully remove any crate and packing materials. - 2.
-Place the fan(s) onto the mounting structure using the recommended lifting points as shown.
+Place the bottom fans onto the mounting structure using the recommended lifting points as shown.
 Lift each fan individually into position.